manoj287/UnitConversion/README.md

    mvn archetype:generate -DarchetypeArtifactId=maven-archetype-webapp

-2. Add the webapp-runner plugin into the `pom.xml`:
+2. Add the webapp-runner plugin into the pom.xml:

    <build>
      <!-- ... -->